 Just as our incredible doctors, nurses, and medical teams are here to care for your child's physical needs, Cook Children's pastoral team is here to provide spiritual care.
-We can help lift your spirits, ease your fears and offer support to your family during your time of need.
+We can help lift your spirits, ease your fears, and offer support to your family during your time of need.

 Our pediatric trained chaplains are here to help you with whatever your needs and are happy to help you:

 The Erma Lowe Chapel is always open.
-Located on the 2nd floor of the medical center, the chapel provides a quiet, peaceful place for family members to reflect, mediate, and/or pray.
+Located on the 2nd floor of the medical center, the chapel provides a quiet, peaceful place for family members to reflect, meditate, and/or pray.
 Our chapel is open to people of all or no faiths.
 Catholic and Protestant Bibles in English and Spanish, Jewish Prayer Books, the Muslim Qur'an, and prayer rugs are available for use in our chapel.

 Having a child in the hospital is stressful.
 Chaplains are here to help you use your own faith and spirit to get through hard days and celebrate good days.